 Fellows are also able to evaluate nearly 5,000 in-house adult and pediatric specimens and an additional 800 hematologic malignancies submitted for consultation from outside institutions.
 The exceptional mixture of cases analyzed assures a broad and diverse exposure to lymphoid neoplasms as well as bone marrow and spleen pathology.

-Fellows usually participate in one or more clinical and/or basic science research projects, for which ample opportunities exist both within the Hematopathology Division and through collaborative projects with other laboratories within or outside of Weill Cornell.
+Fellows usually participate in one or more clinical and/or basic science research projects, for which ample opportunities exist both within the Hematopathology Division and through collaborative projects with other laboratories within or outside of WCM.

 Please arrange to have three letters of recommendation sent to us via email to email@example.com.
 The letters should be addressed to: